pentandra/lifepreserver/content/blog/the-hairdresser-and-the-archaeologist/index.markdown

 I don't know much about hairdos, especially those that were in vogue <span class="oldstyle">1500</span> years ago.
 But it turns out that the experts may not have known everything there is to know about them either.
-Last week, on the front page of the Wall Street Journal was [a story](http://online.wsj.com/article/SB10001424127887324900204578286272195339456.html)[^1] about a very unusual hairdresser named Janet Stephens.
+A couple weeks ago, on the front page of the Wall Street Journal was [a story](http://online.wsj.com/article/SB10001424127887324900204578286272195339456.html)[^1] about a very unusual hairdresser named Janet Stephens.